Bharatgwl/JAVA/class1/Section_B.md

 ```

 ## 7. Design the interface concept explaining it with an example
-An **interface** in Java defines a contract that a class must follow.
-It only contains abstract methods (before Java 8) and cannot store implementation details.
+An **Interface** in Java programming language is defined as an abstract type used to specify the behavior of a class.
+An interface in Java is a blueprint of a behavior.
+A Java interface contains static constants and abstract methods.

 Characteristics:
 1. **Achieves Abstraction.**